rafay99-epic/Astro-Portfolio-Blog/src/content/projects/futureInsightApp.md

 ## In-App Experience

 After installation, users can dive right into the Future Insight experience.
-Here’s what to expect:
+Here's what to expect:

 - **Browsing Technology Topics**
   From AI to mobile development, users can explore technology topics through a well-structured, visually engaging interface.
 Each topic features a curated collection of articles, media, and case studies, allowing users to explore fields of interest in-depth.